HeartWise-AI/DeepECG_Docker/README.md

 2. 🔑 Set up your HuggingFace API key:
    - Create a HuggingFace account if you don't have one yet
-   - Ask for access to the DeepECG models need in the [heartwise-ai/DeepECG](https://huggingface.co/collections/heartwise/deepecg-models-66ce09c7d620749ad819fa0d) repository
+   - Ask for access to the DeepECG models needed in the [heartwise-ai/DeepECG](https://huggingface.co/collections/heartwise/deepecg-models-66ce09c7d620749ad819fa0d) repository
    - Create an API key in the HuggingFace website in `User Settings` -> `API Keys` -> `Create API Key` -> `Read`
    - Add your API key in the following format in the `api_key.json` file in the root directory:
      ```json